Mark Jones (sportscaster)

-Mark Vernon Jones (born November 16, 1961) is a Canadian sportscaster for ABC and ESPN and the primary play-by-play announcer for Sacramento Kings games on NBC Sports California.
-Jones has been a member of the ESPN broadcasting family since 1990.
+Mark Vernon Jones (born November 16, 1961) is a Canadian sportscaster who is the primary play-by-play announcer for Sacramento Kings games on NBC Sports California.
+Jones was a member of the ESPN (ABC) broadcasting family from 1990 to 2026.
 Before then Jones worked for The Sports Network (TSN) in Canada.
-He mostly works college football and NBA games on ABC and ESPN.
+He mostly worked college football, NBA and WNBA games on ABC and ESPN during his time with the network.

+Early life

+Jones, a native of Toronto, graduated from York University there in 1985 with a bachelor's in economics.
+He also played on the school's men's basketball team, earning all-conference honors.

 Biography

 Mark Vernon Jones was born on November 16, 1961.

 Basketball career

 Jones attended York University and played basketball.
 He led the team to three Ontario Universities Athletics Association (OUAA) championships in 1981, 1984 and 1985.
 During his career, Jones was one of the top players in the OUAA, earning conference second-team all-star honours in 1984 and 1985.
 In 1986, he finished his career with a first-team all-star nod.
 A prolific guard for the Yeomen, Jones still ranks in the program's top five all-time in total assists and steals.
 He was inducted into the York's Sport Hall of Fame in 2016.